College of Arms: Uniforms

 Apart from the tabards, the heralds also wear scarlet court uniforms with gold embroidery during formal events; with white breeches and stockings for coronations and black for all other times together with black patent court shoes with gold buckles (the Scottish heralds wear black wool serge military style trousers with wide gold oak leaf lace on the side seams and black patent ankle boots; or for women, a long black skirt).
 The heralds are also entitled to distinctive sceptres, which have been a symbol of their office since the Tudor period.
 In 1906 new sceptres were made, most likely the initiative of Sir Alfred Scott-Gatty.
 These take the form of short black batons with gilded ends, each with a representation of the badges of the different offices of the heralds.
 In 1953 these were replaced by white staves, with gilded metal handles and at its head a blue dove in a golden coronet or a "martinet".
 These blue martinets are derived from the arms of the College.
 Another of the heralds' insignia of office is the Collar of SS, which they wear over their uniforms.
 During inclement weather, a large black cape is worn.
-At state funerals, they would wear a wide sash of black silk sarsenet over their tabards (in ancient times, they would have worn long black hooded cloaks under their tabards).
+At state funerals, they would wear a wide sash of black silk sarsenet (a thin tissue of fine silk) over their tabards.
+(In ancient times, they would have worn long black hooded cloaks under their tabards.)

 The three Kings of Arms have also been entitled to wear a crown since the 13th century.
 However, it was not until much later that the specific design of the crown was regulated.
-The silver-gilt crown is composed of sixteen acanthus leaves alternating in height, inscribed with a line from Psalm 51 in Latin: Miserere mei Deus secundum magnam misericordiam tuam (translated: Have mercy on me O God according to Thy great mercy).
+The silver-gilt crown is composed of sixteen acanthus leaves alternating in height, inscribed with a line from Psalm 51 in Latin: Miserere mei Deus secundum magnam misericordiam tuam (KJV: Have mercy upon me O God according to thy lovingkindness).
 Within the crown is a cap of crimson velvet, lined with ermine, having at the top a large tuft of tassels, wrought in gold.
-In medieval times the king of arms were required to wear their crowns and attend to the Sovereign on four high feasts of the year: Christmas, Easter, Whitsuntide and All Saint's Day.
+In medieval times the kings of arms were required to wear their crowns and attend to the Sovereign on four high feasts of the year: Christmas, Easter, Whitsuntide and All Saint's Day.
 Today, the crown is reserved for the most solemn of occasions.
-The last time these crowns were worn was at the coronation of Queen Elizabeth II in 1953.
+The last time these crowns were worn was at the coronation of King Charles III and Queen Camilla in 2023.
 At other times, kings of arms wear a black bicorne trimmed with white ostrich feathers when performing duties outdoors, or a black velvet cap, depending on circumstances of occasion.